-The Village failed to timely file a notice of the incurrence of a financial obligation in August of 2022.
-Except to the extent that the preceding is deemed to be material, the Village believes it has not failed to comply in the previous five years in all material respects with its prior undertakings under the Rule.
+The Village's audited financial statements for the years ended December 31, 2019 and December 31, 2020 were not timely filed.
+Except to the extent the preceding is deemed to be material, the Village believes it has not failed to comply in the previous five years in all material respects with its prior undertakings under the Rule.
 The Village has reviewed its continuing disclosure responsibilities, including the two new material events, to help ensure compliance in the future.
 Ehlers is currently engaged as dissemination agent for the Village.

-LEGAL OPINION
+LEGAL MATTERS

 An opinion as to the validity of the Notes and the exemption from federal taxation of the interest thereon will be furnished by Quarles & Brady LLP, Bond Counsel to the Village ("Bond Counsel"), and will be available at the time of delivery of the Notes.
 The legal opinion will be issued on the basis of existing law and will state that the Notes are valid and binding general obligations of the Village; provided that the rights of the owners of the Notes and the enforceability of the Notes may be limited by bankruptcy, insolvency, reorganization, moratorium, and other similar laws affecting creditors' rights and by equitable principles (which may be applied in either a legal or equitable proceeding).
-(See "FORM OF LEGAL OPINION" found in Appendix B of the Preliminary Official Statement).
+(See "FORM OF LEGAL OPINION" found in Appendix B).